 Company accounting records

-Limited companies and Limited Liability Partnerships (LLPs) are legally required to retain accounting records for a certain period of time.
-These records relate primarily to your firm’s profitability, which you must report to HMRC in your annual tax return.
+Limited companies and limited liability partnerships (LLPs) are legally required to retain accounting records for a certain period of time.
+These records relate primarily to your firm’s profitability, which you must report to HMRC in your annual accounts and tax returns.
 To do this accurately, you’ve got to know exactly how much money is coming in and how much is going out.
-The best way to track the movement of these funds will be through invoices.
+The best way to track the movement of these funds is through invoices.

 The Companies Act 2006 states that private limited companies must keep accounting records for 3 years from the date they are made.
-Public limited companies (PLCs) must keep their accounting records for 6 years from the date they are made.
+Public limited companies (PLCs) must keep their accounting records for 6 years from the date they are created.
 However, UK tax law requires private companies to retain any records that are used for the purpose of completing tax returns for 6 years from the end of the accounting period to which the records relate.

 Likewise, company law requires LLPs to keep all financial and accounting records (for the business as a whole and the individual LLP members) for a minimum of 3 years.
 However, tax rules require certain records to be kept for 6 years.
-As a general rule, it may be good practice to keep all accounting and business records for at least 6 years from the date they are produced.
+As a general rule, it may be good practice to keep all accounting and company records for at least 6 years from the date they are produced.

 Accounting records you should keep